-Show me the average entrepreneur, small business person or manager of a small business, working off-line or online, who cannot benefit from improved writing skills!
+Show me the average entrepreneur, business person or manager of a small business, working off-line or online, who cannot benefit from improved writing skills!

-If you’re ready, I’ll get right to them…
+So if you’re ready, I’ll get right to them…

-1. Read widely to improve your writing
+1. Read widely to improve your writing skills

 Yes, I am serious about that.

-Reading widely helps you to think well and write well.
+Reading widely and regularly helps you to think well and write well.
 I have always read – anything from labels on bottles to the bible – and guess what?
-When I start to write, I’m never lost for words to express what I’m thinking or feeling.

 American writer and novelist Lisa See sums it up beautifully when she says “Read a thousand books, and your words will flow like a river.”